Who We Are

 Refer

-Since there are many reasons why a student might under-perform in the classroom, The Toa Nafasi Project has a referral system of health professionals to treat those pupils who are struggling due to medical or psychosocial issues.
-In past years, we have assisted children with adenoid and tonsil surgeries, rehabilitated those suffering from sexual abuse trauma, found proper boarding school facilities for those who cannot succeed in the inclusive classroom, perhaps due to autism or fetal alcohol spectrum disorder, and treated a multitude of children with complaints ranging from vision and hearing impairment to mild medical conditions.
+Since there are many reasons why a student might under-perform in the classroom, Toa Nafasi has a referral system of health professionals to treat those pupils who are struggling due to trauma, medical or psychosocial issues.

 Modify

-Finally, The Project works with the remaining children who are still struggling to reach their potential to help them complete the standard Tanzanian curriculum in a modified context.
-Because the Tanzanian educational system requires that schoolchildren sit for periodic national examinations, the national curriculum must be adhered to but the syllabus and/or teaching methodology can be readily adjusted for students with special needs with more time spent on each lesson, one-on-one time with the tutor, and hands-on work.
+Finally, Toa Nafasi then provide tutoring and psychosocial support in child friendly spaces, and through play to help vulnerable students reach their potential.
+Because the Tanzanian educational system requires that school children sit for periodic national examinations, the national curriculum must be adhered to but the syllabus and/or teaching methodology can be readily adjusted for students with special needs with more time spent on each lesson, one-on-one time with the tutor, and hands-on work.

 Train

-In order to make sure we are reaching the students who need our support, The Toa Nafasi Project’s corps of tutors is trained by our international education consultants from the International Association of Special Education and, in particular, Dr. Angela Stone-MacDonald (University of Massachusetts, Boston) to observe and test each student.
-Staff from the Gabriella Centre provide further training throughout the year.
-Post-training, our tutors are able to employ new pedagogical methods such as Teaching with Visualizations, Jigsaw Lessons, Total Physical Response, and other new methodologies to help young children grasp subject material more easily.
+In order to make sure we are reaching the students who need our support, Toa Nafasi corps of tutors is trained by our international education consultants from the International Association of Special Education and Protective Behaviors facilitators.

 Enhance

 Since we know that many factors in the current Tanzanian education system create an unfriendly learning environment for typically developed children, we can guess that for “slow learners” and children in distress, it is hopeless.
-In order to rectify this situation, The Toa Nafasi Project uses its public-private partnership with the Tanzanian government and local communities to provide support for these struggling students, their parents and families, and the teachers and administrators within the public school system.
-And, by utilizing a previously unemployed local workforce made up primarily of village women, we are also providing jobs and perpetuating a sense of empowerment and professionalism where none existed before.
+In order to rectify this situation, Toa Nafasi uses its public-private partnership with the Tanzanian government and local communities to provide support for these vulnerable students, their parents and families, and the teachers and administrators within the public school system.
+And, by utilizing a previously unemployed local workforce made up primarily of village young adults, we are also providing jobs and perpetuating a sense of empowerment and professionalism where none existed before.